Montreal Economic Institute: Description

 The MEI states that it does not participate in partisan activities.
 Its public interventions are meant only to analyze the relevance of public policies, their costs and benefits, and their impact on individuals and on private and public organizations.
-Our work remains the same regardless of who proposes or opposes specific policies.

-While it rejects characterizations such as "right-wing" and "libertarian," MEI advocates policies in line with economic liberalism, such as loosening Quebec’s labour laws, increasing the transparency of labour union financing, merit pay for teachers, and ending Canada Post's monopoly on letter delivery, as well as a general downsizing of the state.
+While it rejects characterizations such as "right-wing" and "libertarian," the MEI advocates policies in line with economic liberalism, such as loosening Quebec’s labour laws, increasing the transparency of labour union financing, merit pay for teachers, and ending Canada Post's monopoly on letter delivery, as well as a general downsizing of the state.

 The MEI states that it maintains a wall between its researchers and its donors.
 According to the MEI's website, publications and videos are not submitted to donors or their representatives for approval or editing before they are released.